top of page

 A Life Dedicated to American Kenpo

 Joe Palanzo devoted his life to the study, practice, and teaching of American Kenpo Karate.
-A direct student of Ed Parker and a first-generation black belt, he represented a generation of martial artists who helped shape the art during its formative years and carry it forward.
+A direct student and first-generation black belt of Ed Parker, he represented a generation of martial artists who helped shape the art during its formative years and carry it forward.

-For more than five decades, Joe taught not for recognition, but out of responsibility—to the art, to his students, and to the generations that would follow.
+For more than five decades, Joe taught not for recognition, but out of a sense of responsibility—to the art, to his students, and to the generations that would follow.

 Ed Parker Teaching with Joe triptic copy.jpg